koksyn/koksyn.github.io/_posts/2022-4-4-what-does-blockchain-developer-really-do.md

 You are also interested in blockchain technology, you had a chance to use various dApps, wallets, transactions on many blockchains and so on.
-Maybe you have listened of **Smart Contracts** (or already tried to write some), read the "_Bitcoin WhitePaper_" and some books/articles about it.
+Maybe you have listened of **Smart Contracts** (or already tried to write some), read the "Bitcoin Whitepaper" and some books/articles about it.

 You've reached the point, where you are wondering what skills and knowledge area you need to become a **Blockchain Developer**.
 Maybe you would like to make a choice according to your interests?